YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 We can quickly switch themes through the CDN.
 This theme also supports setting different code highlight themes for light and dark modes.

-> Languages ​​currently supported by Prism: <https://prismjs.com/#supported-languages>
+> Languages currently supported by Prism: <https://prismjs.com/#supported-languages>

 Configure in `_config.yml` in the working directory of Hexo (must be upgraded to version 5.0 or higher):